Written by

 (as a proud father)

-...so I told her, if she graduates with a 4.0, I'd take out to lunch anywhere she wants to go, and this is where she picked.
+...so I told her, if she graduates with a 4.0, I'd take her out to lunch anywhere she wants to go, and this is where she picked.

 Well, your daughter has excellent taste!